-During this clerkship, you will be required to log all of the requirements below.
-When you have completed an activity on the list, log it into EValue, including your level of responsibility (defined below) and the name of the resident/faculty that precepted you.
+Students are required to log all of the requirements below.
+When you have completed an activity on the list, log it into E\Value, including your level of responsibility (defined below) and the name of the resident/faculty who was your supervisor.
 You may print the checklist below to assist you for tracking purposes.